-Outcome Skill Elaboration Communicating To be effective in this program, students must actively listen.
-Clear communication between the belayer and the climber is vital.
-Students must converse with their peers whilst they are climbing on the wall to support their safe ascent.
-Interpersonal skills Building and nurturing relationships Students will need to show compassion and be respectful of others as some students may be affected by the height challenge.
-They will also need to build trust with their peers as the person belaying is responsible for the climber's safety. skills Cooperating and collaborating in groups Students work in small groups and each has to meet a personal commitment to their peers for climbing safety and to meet their personal goal.
-Leading, initiating and facilitating Students are encouraged to support and encourage others through challenges and/or predicaments by providing advice or suggestions and displaying positive behaviour.
-Self-management Understanding emotions Students explore and understand the emotions of the climber.
-They learn to realise the significance of their behaviour and actions on the ground. skills Managing emotions The understanding and awareness of different emotions allows students to develop strategies to manage their own and support others' emotions.
-Skills for recreating in the outdoors All students learn and demonstrate the safety skills and techniques required to competently belay and artificial rock climb.
-Skills for physical activity Balance and stability Whilst climbing, students practise adjusting body position and learn to control and coordinate their movements to successfully ascend the climbing wall. uounty Forces and motion To be an efficient climber, students must learn correct climbing techniques, including staying close to the wall, keeping the points of contact and using their legs more than their arms during the program.
+Outcome Skill Elaboration Communicating To be effective in this program, students must learn to understand the emotional states of the climber and actively listen and communicate with them to ensure each climber ascends effectively and safely.
+Interpersonal Building and nurturing relationships Students will need to be respectful of others as some students may be affected by the height challenge.
+They will also need to build trust with their peers as the person belaying is responsible for the climber's safety. skills Cooperating and collaborating in groups Students work in small groups and each has to meet a personal commitment to others for safety purposes and to achieve their personal climbing goal.
+They are also able to 'peer teach' to enhance other group members' climbing performance.
+Leading, initiating and facilitating Students demonstrate leadership skills, including support and encouragement of others, to meet or exceed their level of challenge when ascending the Rock Climbing wall.
+Self-management Understanding emotions Students explore and understand the possible stresses or emotions of the climber.
+They learn to realise the significance of their behaviour and actions on the ground. skills Managing emotions Understanding and awareness of others' stress and emotions requires students to develop proactive strategies that can be applied to manage their own and others' emotions.
+Skills for physical Skills for recreating in the outdoors All students learn and demonstrate safety skills and techniques to competently belay and artificial rock climb.
+Skills for physical activity Balance and stability Whilst climbing, students learn how to adjust body position to keep their centre of gravity over their support base and refine their technique to successfully ascend the Rock Climbing wall.